lagartoverde/spaceChimps/README.md

 # spaceChimps
-Repository for the code of the nasa space challengue app
+Repository for the code of the NASA spaces app challenge

 The app has been fully tested and is fully operational in a Google Nexus 5X running Android 7.1.1, and in multiple Android Studio Virtual Devices